daniel-wrench/reynolds_scales_project/README.md

 -**11-12,000 points for each variable in final cleaned dataset**

-## Previous dataset

-- Missing some rhoe, rhoi, beta, va (should only correspond to B0 missingness)
-- Strange values in March 1996
-- **Does not use ne in place of ni; backup in data/processed does**

 ## To-do
-1. **Complete response to referee (see word doc), send off to co-authors with updated manuscript Thursday**
-7. Combine new first half with second half, running 4 and 5.
-Update figures and numbers, followed by discussion. (this update should only affect Re_di)
-8. Finish remainder of response.

----
+1. Quick final proof of paper
+2. Finalise pipeline diagram, add to repo
+3. Clean repo
+4. Upload latest version to GitHub, create new release on Zenodo
+1. **Add sonic Mach no. (for next version).** Test here, then on one week in Rāpoi.
+Using this small submission script, talk to Brendan about the openmpi issue.
+Note that I have created a new virtual environment and done module purge to try and clean things up.
+Haven't set a env variable or edited .bashrc though.
+    - For total speed V0/vtp (Ms)
+    - For fluctuations dv/vtp (MsT)
+    - V0/va(Ma)
+    - dv/va (MaT)
+3. Run for 12, 8 and 4h intervals
+4.

+4. Later:
+    - Fix workloads in parallel pipeline (each core take list of files as we do now, but then just do all the computations on one file at a time, saving with same name as raw file, and move onto the next)
+    - Save raw and analytical values at native cadence (currently do this with just the raw vars)
+    - Talk to Brendan about Raapoi error messages
+    - Add gyrofrequencies

-8. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
+5. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
 - NB: Final dataset in this directory does not use ne in place of ni
 - https://pubs.aip.org/aip/pop/article/13/5/056505/1032771/Eddy-viscosity-and-flow-properties-of-the-solar: Table III for OMNI medians
 - https://iopscience.iop.org/article/10.3847/1538-4365/ab64e6: Fig. 4 for PSP cos(theta), cross-helicity, residual energy
 - https://iopscience.iop.org/article/10.1088/0004-637X/741/2/75/meta for ACE cos(theta) and cross-helicity
-8. Merge and perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
+6. Merge and perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
-11. Clean, subset, and calculate new stats and plot new figures
+7. Clean, subset, and calculate new stats and plot new figures
-13. Check no. of points reported; make clear subset contains ... points
+8. Check no. of points reported; make clear subset contains ... points

 ## Tracking dataset updates
 - No longer using OMNI: deriving all variables from Wind data (but keeping them in temporarily for testing)